Buddhist crisis: June 1963

 Acting US Ambassador William Trueheart warned that without meaningful concessions, the US would publicly repudiate Diệm's regime.
 Diệm said that such a move would scupper the negotiations.
 On June 14, Diệm's committee met with the Buddhists, who lobbied for Diệm to immediately amend Decree Number 10 by presidential decree as allowed in the constitution, rather than wait for the National Assembly to do so.
 The National Assembly had announced a committee would be established on June 12 to deal with the issue.
 Trueheart recommended that the Interministerial Committee accept the Buddhist's position in a "spirit of amity" and then clarify the details at a later point.
 During the negotiations, Thích Tịnh Khiết issued a nationwide plea to urge Buddhists to avoid any actions that could endanger the talks while Diệm ordered government officials to remove all barriers around the temples.

-On 16 June, an agreement between the committee and the Buddhists was reached.
+On June 16, an agreement between the committee and the Buddhists was reached.
 An agreement had been reached pertaining to all five demands, although the terms were vague.
 Diệm claimed it contained nothing that he had not already accepted.
-The "Joint Communique" asserted that the national flag "should always be respected and be put at its appropriate place".
+The "Joint Communiqué" asserted that the national flag "should always be respected and be put at its appropriate place".
 The National Assembly would consult with religious groups in an effort to remove them "from the regulations of Ordinance No. 10" and to establish new guidelines appropriate to their religious activities.
 In the meantime the government committee promised a loose application of the regulation.
 It also promised leniency in the censorship of Buddhist literature and prayer books and the granting of permits to construct Buddhist pagodas, schools and charitable institutions.

 Both sides agreed to form an investigative committee to "re-examine" the Buddhist grievances and Diệm agreed to grant a full amnesty to all Buddhists who had protested against the government.
 The agreement stated the "normal and purely religious activity" could go unhindered without the need for government permission in pagodas or the headquarters of the General Association of Buddhists.
 Diệm promised an inquiry into the Huế shootings and punishment for any found guilty, although it denied government involvement.
 In an attempt to save face, Diệm signed the agreement directly under a paragraph declaring that "the articles written in this joint communiqué have been approved in principle by me from the beginning", which he added with his own handwriting, thereby implying that he had nothing to concede.